Electron-Minecraft-Launcher/EML-AdminTool-v2/README.md

 | Storage      | 5 GB          | 50 GB SSD     |

 > [!NOTE]
-> The Launcher can make many requests to the EML AdminTool.
+> The Launcher can make many requests to EML AdminTool.
 If your Minecraft serveur doesn't have a lot of players, you can use a VPS with low requirements.
 However, if you have a lot of players, you should use a VPS with high requirements, to avoid any performance issues or crashes.

 ### Software requirements